siennabienna/workshop_1/README.md

 Link to p5 of 'UGLY USELESS SQUARES': https://editor.p5js.org/siennabearbum/full/8F4KA204O

-# Using a 'for' Loop and `random`
+# Using a `for` Loop and `random`

 My plan for this was to make a piece of swiss cheese with random holes.
 I wanted the hole shape and hole size to be random.
 For this, I used the variable `random`, and also created a few of my own variables.
 I created the varibles HOLEPUNCH (which acted as x and would bring it back to 1 at the beginning of the loop), HOLECOUNT (which would be how many holes the cheese had), and lastly HOLESIZE (which would be the range of sizes the holes could generate as).
-I popped these variables into a 'for' loop, and then a randomiser.
+I popped these variables into a `for` loop, and then a randomiser.

 ```js
 function setup() {